 Credit One is a completely separate company from Capital One, even though their logos look similar.
 And Credit One actually had its logo first.

-The maximum credit line for a Credit One credit card is reportedly as high as $2,500, but that’s according to cardholder statements in online forums.
-Credit One does not publicly disclose any sort of maximum credit line.
-If approved for a Credit One card, applicants can expect a minimum credit line of $300 to $500 initially, depending on the card and the applicant’s credit standing.… read full answer
+The maximum credit line for a Credit One credit card is not publicly disclosed by the issuer.
+If approved for a Credit One card, applicants can expect a minimum credit line of $300 to $500 initially, depending on the card and their credit standing.

 If Credit One’s maximum credit lines aren’t enough to meet your needs, focus on rebuilding your credit to the point where you can apply for a card with the potential for a higher credit line and lower fees.